-We have made a guide per neighbourhood in the special wards of Tokyo and selected our top things to do.
-In this article we will shortly introduce you to some of the most visited areas of Tokyo and provide you with our top picks.
+We have made a guide per neighborhood in the special wards of Tokyo and selected our top things to do.
+In this article, we will shortly introduce you to some of the most visited areas of Tokyo and provide you with our top picks.
 Discover the world’s largest city and all its treasures by following our recommendations!

 Tokyo within 23 wards